 - Proving properties of programs is like proving mathematical theorems.
 One needs: axioms, calculus of programs and well defined language.
-In other words,

-- programmers,

-- makers of specifications (of software),

-- verifiers of software properties,

-should accept algorithmic theories as the workplace.
+In other words, programmers, makers of specifications (of software), verifiers of software properties, should accept algorithmic theories as the workplace.
+Also mathematicians will find many open problems in algorithmic theories of traditional data structures.
+For them also calculus of programs may be an interesting workplace.
 Such a theory contains classical theorems i.e. first-order formulas and algorithmic theorems as well.
 In the proofs of theorems on certain programs we can use earlier theorems on other programs (and classical theorems also).
 In the proofs of some first-order theorems we can use some facts about programs.
-Section 5 gives a flavour of such a theory, to be developed.

-• Developers of algorithmic theories of numbers, of graphs, etc. should accept programs as "first class citizens" of the languages of these theories.
+Section 6 gives a flavor of such a theory, to be developed. - Developers of algorithmic theories of numbers, of graphs, etc. should accept programs as "first class citizens" of the languages of these theories.
 Moreover, the language should contain formulas that express the semantical properties of programs.
-And, naturally, the reasoning should be done in a calculus of programs that contains the predicate calculus.
+And, naturally, the reasoning should be done in a richer calculus of programs that contains the predicate calculus as its subset.

 We believe that by constructing a new proof of correctness of Euclid's algorithm we shall gain a new insight into the nature of (algorithmic) theory of numbers.
 It is commonly accepted that algorithms play an important role in this theory.
 We need the tools adequate to the structure of analyzed texts.
-By this we mean that 1° the algorithms should be treated as "first class citizens" of the theory, like the formulas are, 2° the semantical properties of algorithms should be expressed by the formulas, 3° these formulas should be the subject of studies having as aim their proof or a counterexemple.
+By this we mean that 1° the algorithms should be treated as "first class citizens" of the theory, like the formulas are, 2° the semantical properties of algorithms should be expressed by the formulas, 3° these formulas should be the subject of studies having as aim their proof or a counterexample.

-We expect that the proofs will be intersubjective ones.
+We expect that the proofs will be inter-subjective ones.
 It means, that everyone reading the proof will necessarily agree with the arguments.
-Finally, such a proof should be analyzable by a proof-checker .
+Finally, such a proof should be analyzable by a proof-checker 1.
 The fact of incompleteness of first-order theory of natural numbers should not be used as an indulgence for our laziness.